-- Awnings and canopies should be able to be removed from historic buildings if needed, unless photographic evidence shows that a permanent awning or canopy existed historically. - If awnings are installed, weather-treated canvas is a preferred material. - Triangular awnings are preferred to rounded awnings. - Awnings and canopies should not hide decorative details of historic buildings that contribute to their historic character. - Awnings and canopies of muted or subtle colors are preferred over bright colors. - Signs on awnings and canopies should be used only on the flat edge parallel to the building wall rather than on the sloped surface of the awning or canopy.
+- Awnings and canopies should be able to be removed from historic buildings if needed, unless photographic evidence shows that a permanent awning or canopy existed historically. - If awnings are installed, weather-treated canvas is a preferred material. - Triangular awnings are preferred to rounded awnings. - Awnings and canopies should not hide decorative details of historic buildings that contribute to their historic character. - Awnings and canopies of muted or subtle colors are preferred over bright colors. - Signs on awnings and canopies should be used on the flat edge parallel to the building wall rather than on the sloped surface of the awning or canopy., unless the awning or canopy is steeply sloped (45° or greater).